mxber2022/Taipei_Love/README.md

-# crypto derivatives trading bot - BitMEX
+# BitMEX Crypto Derivatives Trading Bot

-### Overview
+## Overview
-The trading bot is designed to implement a basic moving average crossover strategy for futures trading on the BitMEX exchange with the LTCUSDT trading pair.
+The crypto derivatives trading bot is designed to implement a basic moving average crossover strategy for futures trading on the BitMEX exchange with the LTCUSDT trading pair.
 The algorithm uses the ProfitView library for interacting with the exchange and executing trades.

-Requirements
+### Requirements
-* Python 3.6
+- Python 3.6
-* ProfitView library
+- ProfitView library

 ## Warning

 ### Valid Market Conditions:

-1. Trending Markets:
+1. **Trending Markets:**

-The algorithm is designed to perform well in trending markets where a sustained directional movement is observed.
+   - Bullish crossovers (short MA > long MA) may be effective during upward trends.
-Bullish crossovers (short MA > long MA) may be effective during upward trends.
+   - Bearish crossovers (short MA < long MA) may be effective during downward trends.

-Bearish crossovers (short MA < long MA) may be effective during downward trends.
+2. **Stable Price Movements:**

-2. Stable Price Movements:
+   - Assumes relatively stable price movements over the short and long windows used for moving average calculations.

-The strategy assumes that the market is characterized by relatively stable price movements over the short and long windows used for moving average calculations.
+3. **Smooth Price Trends:**

-3. Smooth Price Trends:
+   - Suited for markets with smooth and well-defined trends.

-The algorithm is suited for markets with smooth and well-defined trends, where crossovers are more likely to indicate significant changes in market direction.
+4. **Volatility within Tolerable Range:**

-4. Volatility within Tolerable Range:
+   - Moderate volatility is often favorable.

-Moderate volatility is often favorable.
-Extreme volatility could lead to false signals or rapid changes in trend direction.
+   - Extreme volatility could lead to false signals or rapid changes in trend direction.

 ### Challenging Market Conditions:

-1. Sideways or Range-Bound Markets:
+1. **Sideways or Range-Bound Markets:**

-In sideways or range-bound markets with no clear trend, the moving average crossover strategy may generate false signals, resulting in unprofitable trades.
+   - Moving average crossover strategy may generate false signals in the absence of a clear trend.

-2. Whipsawing:
+2. **Whipsawing:**

-Whipsawing can occur when the market experiences frequent, short-lived price fluctuations, leading to multiple crossovers without a clear trend direction.
+   - Occurs in markets with frequent, short-lived price fluctuations, leading to multiple crossovers without a clear trend direction.

-3. Abrupt Price Changes:
+3. **Abrupt Price Changes:**

-Rapid and unpredictable price changes can lead to delayed responses by the algorithm, potentially resulting in losses.
+   - Rapid and unpredictable price changes can lead to delayed responses by the algorithm, potentially resulting in losses.

 ### 1. Initialization and Setup